 When you think about getting a job, you probably imagine performing work for an employer and getting paid in return for your labor.
 Most people's primary objective for working a job is to support their basic needs.
 Jobs come in many different forms: short-term or long-term, contract or direct hire, affiliated with an employer or as part of self-employment through freelancing, gig work or direct sales.
 You may be paid an hourly rate, a yearly salary, or specific rates for different projects.

-When it comes to careers and professions, jobs are just one element of the bigger picture.
-A profession encompasses the jobs, education, training and certifications you obtain on a specific path.
-If you dedicate yourself to a particular profession, you must attain special knowledge and skills throughout your journey.
-To support your professional development, any jobs you have should apply this knowledge and exercise these skills.
+When it comes to careers and professions, jobs are just one element of a larger picture.
+A profession encompasses the roles, education, training, and certifications obtained on a specific path.
+If you commit to a particular profession, you must acquire specialized knowledge and skills throughout your journey.
+To enhance your professional development, the jobs you have should utilize this knowledge and allow you to apply and refine these skills.

 "I'm a Doctor, Not a Bricklayer"